-National Beheading Day, observed every September 2, is a peculiar holiday that has captured attention on social media, despite its grim theme.
-This day serves as a reminder of the historical practice of beheading and the importance of keeping a “level head” in all aspects of life.
+National Beheading Day, observed every September 2, is a peculiar holiday that has attracted attention on social media despite its grim theme.
+This day serves as a reminder of the historical practice of beheading and symbolizes the importance of keeping a “level head” in all areas of life.

 History

-Beheading as a form of execution dates back thousands of years and has claimed the lives of many, from nobility to common folk.
-The most notable figure to have been beheaded is Charles I of England, executed in 1649.
-National Beheading Day is not only about remembering those who lost their heads but also about reflecting on historical practices of justice.
-It is unclear who started this day or why it is on September 2, though on this date in 1685, Alice Lyle, the last woman executed in England by court order, was beheaded for harboring fugitives of the Monmouth Rebellion.
+Beheading as a form of execution dates back thousands of years and has claimed the lives of many, from nobility to commoners.
+One of the most notable figures to be beheaded was Charles I of England, executed in 1649.
+National Beheading Day is not only about remembering those who lost their heads but also about reflecting on the practices of justice in history.
+The origins of this day are unclear, but it is believed to be linked to the execution of Alice Lyle, the last woman beheaded by court order in England, on September 2, 1685, for sheltering fugitives of the Monmouth Rebellion.

 Interesting Facts

-- Beheading has been used as a form of execution for thousands of years across various cultures.
+- Beheading has been used as a form of execution for thousands of years across numerous cultures.

-- Notable figures who were beheaded include Louis XVI, John the Baptist, Marie Antoinette, and Mary Queen of Scots.
+- Notable historical figures who were beheaded include Louis XVI, John the Baptist, Marie Antoinette, and Mary, Queen of Scots.

-- Tools used for execution varied from axes and knives to the guillotine.
+- The tools used for execution ranged from axes and swords to the guillotine.

-- Decapitation remains a method of execution in some countries, including Saudi Arabia.
+- Decapitation remains a method of execution in some countries, such as Saudi Arabia.

-To mark National Beheading Day, educate yourself about the history of this form of execution through books and films.
-Consider visiting historical sites like the Tower of London, where many were executed, to reflect on the somber history associated with this day.
+Mark National Beheading Day by educating yourself about the history of this form of execution through books and documentaries.
+Consider visiting historical sites like the Tower of London, where many executions took place, to reflect on the somber legacy associated with this day.

 National Beheading Day is observed on September 2 each year.